 As a group, vultures are the most threatened birds in the world – many populations are under pressure and some species are facing the very real risk of extinction.
 Adding this to their ecologically important role increases the importance of conserving them.
 The International Vulture Programme (IVP) is a multi-partner initiative that focuses efforts on the research and conservation of vultures.
 The IVP is made up of a series of projects in southern Africa and south Asia and, as has been the case since the beginning of the IVP, these are to a large extent supported by IVP Funding Partners.

-The IVP focuses efforts on the research and conservation of the following seven vulture species:
+The IVP focuses efforts on the research and conservation of the following eight vulture species:

 Project aims: To preserve and improve the conservation status of three Critically Endangered vultures in Pakistan and to develop a post-diclofenac field programme for potential reintroductions.

 The Pakistan Vulture Restoration Project (PVRP) is a joint initiative between the Hawk Conservancy Trust and WWF-Pakistan.
 It started in 2005 and is based at a conservation breeding centre about 50 miles southwest of Lahore, in the Punjab Province of Pakistan.
 The breeding centre holds a secure colony of Asian White-backed Vultures.
 A second project site is located in Sindh Province, southeast Pakistan, and protects two important breeding colonies – White-backed Vultures and Long-billed Vultures – in what is termed a ‘Vulture Safe Zone’.
 Work in the safe zone is aimed at improving local livelihoods as well as protecting vultures.